Skip to content

 Chat mode

-Chat with your draft after it's written
+Chat with your draft

 After the first draft lands, Asthra stays in the document with you.
-Ask the agent why it cited a particular passage, which sources it compared, or whether a claim has supporting evidence.
+Ask why it cited a particular passage, which sources it compared, or whether a claim has supporting evidence.
 Tell it to rework §4.1, tighten a summary, or swap one source for another.

 Every refinement is logged, every citation updates automatically, and every edit goes through the same closed-system retrieval that produced the original draft.